seanbow/object_pose_detection/README.md

 1. Copy your models in the `models` [directory](object_keypoint_detector/models).
 You will need a `.pt` and a `.pkl` model.
 1. Modify [this](object_keypoint_detector/launch/human_mesh_darknet.launch) launch file to point to the right model and camera topic.
 1. Run the launch file.

+This technology is the subject of US Patent 11,187,536